Share

 "We'll give that a try, shall we?"
 When they all replied in the affirmative, her father zoomed off Blazing Bean Roaster's parking lot.

-The short journey entertained by 'Old Mcdonald had a farm' ended upon arrival.
+The short journey entertained by 'Old McDonald had a farm' ended upon arrival.
 With three noise maniacs against one, Louisa had no option but to join.
 R&R wasn't among the top ten classiest restaurants in Cold Spring but it wasn't deniably the worst either.
-Already, its proprietor tried his best to emblem the exterior of the tiny restaurant with a luring chicken curry sign and sparsely occupied parasols on the concrete extension to the restaurant's entrance.
-Very few people decided to perch outside, probably to enjoy the view and fresh air the surrounding had to offer, or perhaps the interior was too congested.
+Already, its proprietor tried his best to embellish the exterior of the tiny restaurant with a luring chicken curry sign and sparsely occupied parasols on the concrete extension to the restaurant's entrance.
+Very few people decided to perch outside, probably to enjoy the view and fresh air the surroundings had to offer, or perhaps the interior was too congested.

 But it wasn't.